RWJF Pioneering Ideas Podcast: Episode 5 | Conspiracy Theories, Microbiomes & More

 Ideas Explored in This Episode

 Conspiracy Theories (1:44) – What in the world can belief in conspiracy theories tell us about health and health care?
 A lot, as you’ll hear in this fascinating conversation between RWJF’s Brian Quinn and University of Chicago political scientist and RWJF grantee Eric Oliver.
-For more on this story, see this blog post from Brian; and don’t miss The Onion’s send-up of Eric’s research.
+For more on this story, don’t miss The Onion’s send-up of Eric’s research.

 How Can We Measure a Culture of Health?
 (18:45) – Alonzo Plough, our Chief Science Officer and Vice President of Research, Evaluation and Learning riffs on the challenges and opportunities when it comes to measuring culture change.